xrey77/Taekwondo/README.md

 Requirements :

-IOS Deployment Target : IOS 14.4
+1. set IOS Deployment Target to IOS 14.4

-1. Knowledge of Swift 5.3.2 programming
+2. Knowledge of Swift 5.3.2 programming
-2. Create your project first, then add Image Carousel
+3. Create your project first, then add Image Carousel
    a.
 Navigate to the root directory
    b. execute terminal command
       * pod init